Immediate notifications will be issued via the university electronic notification ZagAlert system.

 3. Clicking “Submit”

-If you are not current student, faculty or staff but would like to receive emergency notifications, go to www.gonzaga.edu/zagalert and follow the instructions for using the Blackboard MyConnect app to subscribe to alerts.
+If you are not current student, faculty or staff but would like to receive emergency notifications, you can opt-in to the system by texting the word "ZagAlert" to 77295.
+More information can be found at www.gonzaga.edu/zagalert

 Gonzaga University also maintains a commitment to disseminating emergency information to the larger community.
 The “Emergency Information” Quick Link at the bottom of the main Gonzaga web page (Gonzaga.edu) shows a color-coordinated real time update of emergency conditions on campus, as well as emergency-related resources.
 In addition, the system will update Gonzaga’s Facebook Page (Facebook.com/GonzagaUniversity) and Twitter (Twitter.com/Gonzaga.edu) with information and instructions.
 In certain circumstances, in addition to ZagAlert notifications, the University may also utilize various public address (PA) systems, or post bulletins on building entrances and exits.
 PA system alerts and bulletin posts may be segmented depending on incident location and severity.